-Companies are encouraged to consult leaders, parents/guardians and children & young people about plans to return to face-to-face activities.
+Companies are encouraged to consult leaders, parents/guardians and children & young people about plans to reopen for the new session.

-We would encourage leaders to start planning for a return to face-to-face activities at the earliest opportunity, so that as and when it is safe and there is local readiness to restart face- to-face activities Companies will be in a position to do so.
+We would encourage leaders to start planning for reopening at the earliest opportunity, so that after the restrictions change on the 20th September and the 22nd October when you want to reopen your company you will be in a position to do so.
 This is based on anticipating that it will take several weeks for leaders to meet as a staff team, review the Response plan and guidance, put control measures in place and complete the approval process to be 'Covid-19 Ready'.

-It is important to note that completing the approval process and being ready to return to face-to-face activities does not necessarily mean you must or need to re-start face-to-face activities immediately.
+It is important to note that completing the approval process and being ready to reopen for the new session does not necessarily mean you must or need to re-open immediately.